Back

 \(\displaystyle \frac{11\:\cancel{{\color{Blue} \text{m}}}}{1\:\cancel{{\color{Red} \text{sec}}}}\times\frac{60\:\cancel{{\color{Red} \text{sec}}}}{1\:\cancel{{\color{Teal} \text{min}}}}\times\frac{60\:\cancel{{\color{Teal} \text{min}}}}{1\:\text{hour}}\times\frac{1\:\text{km}}{1000\:\cancel{{\color{Blue} \text{m}}}}\)

-Using the zig-zag method we make the calculations in a zig-zag pattern.
-Remember, any time we move to the denominator we divide.
-Any time we move to the numerator, we multiply the following:
+Using the zig-zag method you make the calculations in a zig-zag pattern.
+Remember: Any time you move to the denominator you divide.
+And any time you move to the numerator, you multiply the following:

 So the horse is traveling at a rate of \(\dfrac{39.6\:\text{km}}{\text{hr}}\) or 39.6 km/h.